GitHub App · Free for OSS · Pro for private repos

 Does it cost anything?

-Free forever for public/OSS repos — no PR caps.
+Free forever for public and OSS repos, with no PR caps.
 Private repos require the Pro plan, matching the rest of Repowise hosted.
 Private installs still index when you connect, so the snapshot is ready the moment you upgrade.

 Does the bot call an LLM?

 Nowhere.
-Health scoring is deterministic (tree-sitter + NetworkX + the 12-biomarker scorer).
-Refactoring suggestions are template strings keyed off the biomarker type.
+Health scoring is deterministic (tree-sitter + NetworkX + the 12-marker scorer).
+Refactoring suggestions are template strings keyed off the marker type.

 Will it spam multiple comments on the same PR?